sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 We still have not yet improved on the algorithmic cost of the standard depth-first search.
 We have been doing quite well on solving Knuth's challenge, but thats only a minor goal!
-Lets get to the real thing now, the Robson traversal.
+Let's get to the real thing now, the Robson traversal.

 ## Conclusion ##